 Specializing in the Treatment of Eating Disorders in New York City

-Brisman, J. (in print) What we talk about when we talk about food.
+Brisman, J. (2016) What we talk about when we talk about food.
 Unknowable, Unspeakable, and Unsprung: Psychoanalytic Perspectives on truth, scandal, secrets, and lies (eds.
 J. Petrucelli & S. Schoen) London: Rutledge.

 Brisman, J. (2014) What’s Going On, What’s Going On?
 An Interpersonal Approach to Family Therapy of the Patient with an Eating Disorder (p.145-153).
 In Body-States:Interpersonal and Relational Perspectives on the Treatment of Eating Disorders Jean Petrucelli (Ed.), NY:Rutledge.

 Brisman, J. (2012) Use and Usefulness of Psychoanalytic Scripture in the Treatment of the Eating-disordered Patient: The Psychoanalyst’s Retreat?
 The Psychoanalytic Review.
 99(2) :253-266.

 Brisman, J. (2010).
 When Helping Hurts: The Role of the Family and Significant Others in the Treatment of an Eating Disorder.
 In: Treatment of Eating Disorders: Bridging the Gap Between Research and Practice (eds.
 M. Maine, D. Bunnell & B. McGilley), London: Elsevier Books.

 Brisman, J. (2008).
 Book Review: Creating Bodies: Eating Disorders as Self-Destructive Survival by Katie Gentile in Contemporary Psychoanalysis 44 (3): 476-481.